+5 Trend Testing

-5. Trend Testing.
-In many applications involving repairable systems, the main aim is to detect trends in the pattern of failures occurring over time.
-These may often be revealed as monotonic trends in the inter-failure times, corresponding to either improving or deteriorating systems.
+In applications involving repairable systems, the main aim is often to detect trends in the pattern of failures occurring over time.
+These may be revealed as monotonic trends in the inter-failure times, either corresponding to an improving system or a deteriorating system.
 Various types of non-monotonic trends may also be present, for example a cyclic trend or a bathtub shaped trend.

+5.1 Graphical methods

-5.1.
-Graphical methods.
-A simple but informative way of checking for a possible trend in the pattern of failures is to study plots like Figure 6, which is a plot of cumulative failure number versus failure time for a single system.
-The underlying data are failures of the airconditioner system of airplane 7913 of the Proschan
+A simple but informative way of checking for a possible trend in the pattern of failures is to study plots like Figure 6, plotting cumulative failure number versus failure time for a single system.
+The present data are failures of the airconditioner system of airplane 7913 of the Proschan [57] data.

-[57] data.
 A convex plot would be indicative of a deteriorating system, while a concave plot would indicate an improving system.
 In Figure 6 there seems to be no significant deviation from a straight line, however, thus indicating no trend in inter-failure times.

-5.1.1.
-Nelson-Aalen plot.
+5.1.1 Nelson-Aalen plot

 The plot of Figure 6 is a special case of the Nelson-Aalen plot to be described next.
 Assume that m systems are observed, with the individual failure processes being independent and identically distributed.
 Suppose further that the ith process is observed on the time interval $(0, \tau_i]$ and let y(t) denote the number of processes under observation at time t.
 Note that y(t) is a function of the τ_i and not of the failure times.
 Let T_k denote the kth arrival time in the superposed process, that is T_i is a failure time in one of the processes and $0 < T_1 \leq T_2 \leq \ldots \leq T_N \leq \tau$ where $\tau = \max\{\tau_i : i = 1, \ldots, m\}$.
 Define the cumulative mean function of a single process to be M(t) = E(N(t)).
 The Nelson-Aalen estimator of M(t) is given by where the sum is taken over all failure times T_k before or at time t.
-Figure 7 shows the plot of $\hat{M}(t)$ for the data on times of valve-seat replacements in a fleet of m = 41diesel engines, taken from Nelson [53].
+Figure 7 shows the plot of $\hat{M}(t)$ for the data on times of valve-seat replacements in a fleet of m = 41 diesel engines, taken from Nelson [53].
 The plot indicates that the replacement frequency is fairly constant up to 550 days, and then increases as revealed from the convex shape of the curve at the right end.